pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1336 Spark MapReduce Operations

+Today I learned that Spark allows you to perform MapReduce operations with ease, abstracting away the complexity of implementation.
+I also discovered that the key concept behind MapReduce is its ability to execute operations in a distributed manner, which proves extremely beneficial for handling big data.
+While reading about MapReduce, it reminded me of a past instance where I struggled with a complex operation using a for loop, and I realized that MapReduce could have been a valuable solution at that time.

 #### Day 1333-34-35 Spark Lazy

 On the weekend, I continued studying Spark, particularly focusing on understanding why Spark is considered "lazy."
 It's